-Businessman Lawrence Stroll has been attracting the attention of sports media in recent years due to his investments in Formula One.
-From the entry of his youngest son Lance into the category to the purchase of the Force India team (now Racing Point and future Aston Martin), the Stroll name arouses curiosity in journalists and fans.
+Businessman Lawrence Stroll has been attracting sports media attention due to his investments in Formula One.
+From the entry of his youngest son Lance into the category to purchase the Force India team (now Racing Point and future Aston Martin), the Stroll name arouses curiosity in journalists and fans.

 However, Formula One fans often end up believing in rumors and having false impressions about the Canadian.
 Consequently, they do not realize the true intentions of his detractors.
-In this article, we will explain who is Lawrence Stroll through facts and show to the motorsports lovers who is famous Daddy Stroll.
+This article will explain who Lawrence Stroll is through facts and show the motorsports lovers who the famous Daddy Stroll is.

 1- The origin of the Strolls